 among them researchers, technicians and staff

-inventions by the centre (in the last 10 years)
+inventions by the centre in renewable energies

 From the linear to the circular